USCIS Certification Requirement

-We print our "Certification by Translator" statement on our corporate letterhead, sign it, and affix our raised corporate seal and stamp.
+We print our "Certification by Translator" statement on our corporate letterhead, sign it, and affix our raised corporate seal and stamps.

 Which documents need to be certified?

-We translate and certify the following documents: birth certificates, marriage licenses, diplomas, transcripts, police records, certificates of being single, academic credentials, letters of reference, title deeds, insurance papers, invoices, name change documents, and many other documents issued by official agencies.
+We translate and certify the following documents: birth certificates, marriage licenses, diplomas, transcripts, police records, certificates of being single, academic credentials, letters of reference, title deeds, insurance papers, invoices, name change documents, and many other documents issued by official agencies in your native country.